 Bacterial wetwood is the least damaging oak tree disease.
 Wetwood, also known as slime flux, is when an anaerobic bacteria infects the wood.
 The infected wood's composition causes disrupted membranes, high pH and low amounts of free oxygen due to small spaces in the tree being filled with water.

 Wetwood infects wounds, branch stubs, and root stubs, as well as alters the wood by causing high pH, high moisture and low oxygen due to decay-causing fungi.
 You'll notice the effects of wetwood because the tree starts to form a bunch of cracks called spider heart.
 It is a common feature, though, in many trees in the forest, specifically white oaks.

 Oak Tree Care and Service

-If you water, continuously prune and use oak tree fertilizer.
-This will help your oak trees to live longer, remain healthy, adapt to environmental stressors and insects, as well as decrease the breeding of diseases.
+Correct watering, pruning and using fertilizer based on soil-test recommendations can help your oak trees to live longer, remain healthy, adapt to environmental stressors and insects, as well as decrease the spread of diseases.
 It is essential to know what type of oak tree you have before trying to care for it.

-Stopping infection starts by adequately looking after your oak trees.
-If your oak trees become subject to disease, you need to consult an arborist who will know how to treat the issue properly.
+Stopping infection starts by properly caring for your oak trees.
+If your oak trees become subject to disease, you may need to consult an arborist who will know how to treat the issue properly.